infinite scroll

 This article is a stub.
 You can help the IndieWeb wiki by expanding it.

-infinite scroll is an anti-pattern which blocks users from getting to the footer of a page when it takes over loading more content, often destroying URL history so that visitors can be forced to continue seeing new content until they quit.
+infinite scroll is an anti-pattern which blocks users from getting to the footer of a page, where it takes over loading more content via Javascript, often destroying URL history so that visitors can be forced to continue seeing new content until they quit.

 - A first-person account of the addictive properties of infinite scroll: https://alexanderell.is/posts/infinite-scroll/